-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification MM10 23 Paragraph 3.47 Replace paragraph with up-to-date information, to read: "The 2014 WNA report provided a summary of total capacity required 2013- 2030 for the principal types of waste management functions , a summary of additional built waste facilities that may be required, and estimates of landfill void capacity throughout the Plan period.
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification that have been issued with exemptions make some contribution to local waste management capacity, it is not possible to identify this accurately.
+However, it is assumed that this route of waste management will continue and will provide capacity equivalent to existing levels."
+MM9b 24 Following new paragraph 3.47 Insert new Table 3.10: Overview of principal waste exemptions (see Annex 1 for new Table) To provide an overview of the principal waste exemptions MM10 24 Paragraph 3.47 Replace paragraph with up-to-date information, to read: "The 2014 WNA report provided a summary of total capacity required 2013- 2030 for the principal types of waste management functions 3 , a summary of additional built waste facilities that may be required, and estimates of landfill void capacity throughout the Plan period.
 Tables provided predictions under the "Best" case and "Pragmatic" case scenarios at 2015, 2020, 2025 and 2030.
 The capacity gaps estimated for the principal waste management functions were also detailed for both the Best and Pragmatic cases.
 Section 10 of the 2015 Waste Needs Assessment provides a summary of the capacity requirements over the Plan period.
 Appendix B, Tables B4 to B6 of the 2015 WNA, provide a detailed breakdown of waste growth and waste minimisation initiatives over the Plan period, and the requirements for managing waste that result from this.
 The needs assessment concludes that the capacity requirements identified are deliverable over the Plan period."
-To factually update the Plan MM11 24 Paragraph 3.48 Amend the first sentence of this paragraph, to read: "The key conclusions from these tables in the 20142015 WNA are as follows:" To factually update the Plan MM12 24 Paragraph 3.48 Amend the fourth bullet of this paragraph, to read: A need for additional composting facilities for C&amp;I waste and LACW would arise in 2020 if a time extension were not to be granted for an existing facility.
+To factually update the Plan MM11 25 Paragraph 3.48 Amend the first sentence of this paragraph, to read: "The key conclusions from these tables in the 2014 2015 WNA are as follows:" To factually update the Plan MM12 25 Paragraph 3.48 Amend the fourth bullet of this paragraph, to read: A need for additional composting facilities for C&I waste and LACW would arise in 2020 if a time extension were not to be granted for an existing facility.
 The existing consent would, however, automatically be extended if the adjacent landfill were to be granted a time extension.
-Should the consent not be extended, a capacity gap in the order of 57,000 tonnes would occur for treating compostable waste arising in Cumbria, increasing to up to 85,000 tonnes, if waste that is currently imported is also included.
-To provide clarity MM13 24 Paragraph 3.48 Amend the final bullet of this paragraph, to read:There is a current requirement for thermal waste treatment capacity in To provide further information on waste management capacity that has emerged since the Plan was
+Should the consent not be extended, a capacity gap in the order of To provide clarity

-&lt;sup>3 Evidence Base document reference LD267: Table 11.1, Cumbria County Council Waste Needs Assessment, Urban Vision, December 2014
+3 Evidence Base document reference LD267: Table 11.1, Cumbria County Council Waste Needs Assessment, Urban Vision, December 2014